-Is Meditation a Waste of Time: 3 Things You Need to Know
+Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

-For anyone just starting their meditation journey, the beginning is normally the most awkward part.
-When I first started in 2016, I spent most weeks fumbling through different practices and often asking myself, “Is meditation a waste of time?” and “Does meditation actually do something?”.
+But, there are some things you definitely need to know before you start because the beginning of anyone’s meditation journey is normally the most awkward part.
+When I first started in 2016, I spent most weeks fumbling through different practices and often asking myself, Is meditation a waste of time?” and “Does meditation actually do something?”.

 Hey there, I’m Rebecca Michelle!

-My first year of practice was anything but smooth—I almost gave up.
 If you’ve ever wondered, “Is meditation even worth it?” then this discussion is for you!

 What You’ll Learn in Today’s Blog Post: